Back-of-the-Envelope World City

 1 trillion square feet is 92,900 square km…let’s round that up and say 100,000 square km.

-Throw in another 60% more land for roads, parks, etc. – also a very comfortable amount, especially if you don’t waste most of it on cars – and you get 160,000 sq. km.
+Throw in an additional 100,000 square km of land for roads, parks, etc. – also a very comfortable amount, especially if you don’t waste most of it on cars – and you get 200,000 sq. km.

 If you don’t like living in a spacious apartment 10 stories high, but prefer instead that your city have 5-story buildings, you would need 2 trillion square feet of land for apartments.
 That’s 186,000 square km of land.
-Add another 60 percent for public space and you get a bit under 300,000 square km.
-That’s a square with sides of about 550 km.
-That’s the size of Arizona, or Italy.
+Double that number to add in public space and you get 372,000 square km.
+That’s a square with sides of just under 610 km.
+That’s smaller than Montana or Japan.
+China alone already has an estimated 520,000 square km of urban land, at least.

 Whatever else we may lack, space is not it.